mendix/docs/content/en/docs/developerportal/deploy/on-premises-design/ms-windows/sql-server/setting-up-a-new-sql-server-database.md

 ## 1 Introduction

-This how-to teaches you how to manually set up a new SQL Server database.
+This how-to explains how to manually set up a new SQL Server database.

 {{% alert color="info" %}}
 You only need to follow these steps if the database user used by Mendix does not have enough permission to create the database for you.